Sallyanne Short

 Sallyanne Short (born 6 March 1968) is a Welsh former sprinter who competed in the 100 metres and 200 metres.
 She represented Great Britain in the 4 x 100 metres relay at the 1988 Olympic Games in Seoul.

-Career
+Biography

 Short was born in Newport, Wales and began her international career in 1986.
-She represented Great Britain at the World Junior Championships in Athens and Wales at the Commonwealth Games in Edinburgh, where she won a bronze medal in the 4 × 100 m relay.
+She represented Great Britain at the World Junior Championships in Athens and Wales at the Commonwealth Games in Edinburgh, where she won a bronze medal in the 4 × 100 m relay, her teammates were Sian Morris, Helen Miles and Carmen Smart.

+Short finished third behind Paula Dunn in the 100 metres event at the 1987 WAAA Championships.